makew0rld/md2gemini/README.md

 Anything else that it doesn't understand will remain the same as when you wrote it, like strikethrough for example.

+## Project Status

+md2gemini is now archived.
+It’s always been a pile of hacks, and now I’m not that invested in continuing it.
+See my [blog post](https://www.makeworld.space/2023/08/bye_gemini.html) for details.

 ## Link modes

 md2gemini has several link modes, because text/gemini doesn't support inline links.
 These modes can be set by passing different strings to the `-l` or `--links` flags on the command line, or the `links=` argument in Python.